Hope, New York: History

 Hope was first permanently settled in 1790 near the current south town line by Gideon and Jeremiah Homestead, who arrived from Massachusetts.
 The first stone house was built in 1801 by David Isdell, on land he had purchased earlier that same year.
-Wary of Indian attack, Isdell incorporated an escape tunnel in his home for "protection against marauders," but unfortunately, his youngest daughter was notoriously kidnapped by Native Americans while picking berries, and was never heard from again; according to one account she perished in an Indian village.
+Wary of Indian attack, Isdell incorporated an escape tunnel in his home for "protection against marauders," but unfortunately, his youngest daughter was kidnapped by Native Americans while picking berries, and was never heard from again; according to one account she perished in an Indian village.
 Isdell's home, also known as the "Old Eglin House," collapsed in 1930.

 Hope was originally the southern district of the Town of Wells, but after its electors voted to separate and form a new town, the southern district was reorganized as the "Town of Hope" on April 15, 1818, with a population of 608 as of the 1820 census.
 In the 1830s, Montgomery County ceded Hope to Hamilton County, of which Hope currently occupies the most southeastern part.
 In 1850, with booming agriculture, mining, sawmills, and tanneries, Hope's total population peaked at 1,125, with the subsequent decrease mainly due to residents moving away as a result of industrial decline.
 The town's area was considerably reduced on April 5, 1860, when a large portion of western Hope, with a population of 380, broke off to form part of the Town of Benson.

 While numerous hotels were built during the late 1800s, the population began to decline with the start of the twentieth century, as the town's formerly dynamic industrial businesses began to cease operations.
 By 1905 the population had fallen to 317 residents, and by 1925 it had plunged to only 163.
 Much of the developed land fell into disuse, essentially all industrial activity halted, and a number of the town's one room schools closed.
 Tourism, however, remained an important industry, and New York Route 30 began to provide travelers with lodging, gas stations, and other amenities.
 Today, Hope is a largely undeveloped residential community, with an estimated population of 387 as of 2014.